markthompson/MATISLE/explorence/README.md

 ## DASH! - 2010 (Android)

 DASH! on Android was the starting point for Explorence's GPS-based games, and was the first iteration of the Dash series of titles.
-If the UI looks bad it's because I made it, and we didn't have a designer yet :) Also, most Android apps looked bad compared to iOS apps at this time. and can be seen here: [DASH! demo with the Scobelizer](https://www.youtube.com/watch?v=3-mdcn_YM6U)
+If the UI looks bad it's because I made it, and we didn't have a designer yet :) Also, most Android apps looked bad compared to iOS apps at this time.
+[DASH! demo with the Scobelizer](https://www.youtube.com/watch?v=3-mdcn_YM6U) .

 #### Screencaps